qlik-bots/QlikBotNet/README.md

 # Telegram chatbot for Qlik Sense

-This is example source code for QlikBotNet, a Qlik sense chatbot for use with the Telegram messaging platform.
+This is example source code for QlikBotNet, a Qlik Sense chatbot for use with the Telegram messaging platform.
-QlikBotNet is the middle layer between Telegram and Qlik products which enables users to perform analytics easily on any devices.
+QlikBotNet is the middle layer between Telegram and Qlik products which enable users to perform analytics from any devices.

 ![Bot Basics](https://raw.githubusercontent.com/qlik-bots/QlikBotNet/master/Documentation/Bot%20Basics.PNG)

 ## Current Feature List
-* Natural Language Processing (NLP) for querying Qlik Sense
+* Natural Language Query
 * Get KPI values
+* List Measures and get current values
+* List Dimensions and get KPIs based on selected dimension
+* Get related charts
-* Get Charts
+* Get Reports
+* Speak in English, Spanish, Portuguese, Italian, Russian and French

 ## Planned Feature List
-* Get Reports
 * Set Alarms
+* Get related news
+* Integrate Natural Language Generation
+* Port to other messaging platforms

 # Getting Started